 - The student is able to function both socially and academically and will not cause any disruption to the community or normal functioning of the University.

 After receiving a written assessment, the Dean of Students (or his/her designee) will make a decision about the student's status, which may include the following options:

 - Immediate return to the campus, providing the student follows a plan for care with on- or off-campus providers.
 Failure to follow the plan will result in immediate withdrawal from the University.

 - Student's return to campus deferred until additional assessment or treatment can be obtained.

-- Student's return to campus deferred indefinitely due to significant and specific concerns about continued danger to self or others and/or disruption to the community.
+- Student's return to campus deferred indefinitely due to significant and specific concerns about continued danger to others and/or disruption to the community.

 Written appeals must be submitted to the Dean of Students Office, within ten days of being informed of this policy being implemented.
-Written appeals will be reviewed by the Assistant Provost.
+Written appeals will be reviewed by the Assistant Provost for Student Affairs.